Corrstud0/Quasar/README.md

 Quasar Datapack
 ---------------
 Read the license
+just note this repo is empty because we had to basically scrap the entire datapack awhile ago and everyone who works on quasar has to deal with either school or work.

 This project is a collection of systems, tools, and experiments built to push vanilla Minecraft farther than usual datapacks allow.
 The goal is to create